w3c/openscreenprotocol/schemes.md

 filter presentation screens during discovery (regardless of which discovery protocol is used or how filtering is implemented).

-In order for a user to launch a presentation with a custom URL scheme, they must have a presentation screen available that responds postively to screen availability requests for URLs with that scheme.
+In order for a user to launch a presentation with a non-https URL scheme, they must have a presentation screen available that responds postively to screen availability requests for URLs with that scheme.

 If a single presentation screen supports more than one URL in a single